November 06, 2018

 9:30 – 11 a.m.

-Students from the College’s La Roche Experience courses will explore the topic of empathy with a specialized workshop created by Gisele Fetterman, the first lady of Braddock and co-founder of For Good PGH.
+Students from the University’s La Roche Experience courses will explore the topic of empathy with a specialized workshop created by Gisele Fetterman, the first lady of Braddock and co-founder of For Good PGH.

 One of these 90 minute workshops will be open to the campus community.